Construction Updates

 Despite the many days of rain during the month of December, the construction crew was going full speed ahead—outfitting the interior spaces of Casti Village’s 240+ modular units with electricity, plumbing, AC/heating, and fire safety features, including fire alarms, sprinklers, smoke detectors, and pipes.
 They are also moving through the last elements on the punchlist for the underground garage, including installing the fence by the Emerson underground garage ramp.

-Casti Village is unique among temporary campuses for many reasons, one being the fact that we’re creating an ambitious two-floor school structure, in contrast to the typical one-story layouts..Another feature is the network of wooden walkways that will connect the classrooms, offices, and program and community hubs.
+Casti Village is unique among school's who are planning for construction for many reasons, one being the fact that we’re creating an ambitious two-floor school structure, in contrast to the typical one-story layouts..Another feature is the network of wooden walkways that will connect the classrooms, offices, and program and community hubs.
 This wooden decking will be covered by a roof and protected from the elements, just as the outdoor walkways between classrooms are on our current campus.

 CONSTRUCTION UPDATE: The deck on the second floor of Casti Village is now installed, complete with the railing!
 (Update from 12/19/25)